 Chris L. Peterson PhD is an honorary in the Department of Social Inquiry, College of Arts, Social Science and Commerce, La Trobe University, Bundoora, Australia.
 He specialises in the areas of work-related stress and chronic disease and has published extensively in these areas, including several books.
 He primarily undertakes quantitative research, but also researches qualitatively.
 He has been chief investigator or co-investigator in a number of large grants.

-"Despite current debates about the ‘globalization backlash’ and ‘de-globalization’ this edited collection presents a timely reminder, if one is required, of how global forces profoundly impact upon everyday life.
-Combining in one volume regional and thematic studies this impressive and fascinating collection explores how global connectivity is transforming not just work organization but also risk at work.
-Drawing upon social and labour process theories of risk it explores key issues from precarious work through automation to climate change and COVID-19 analysing how these dynamics are fundamentally reshaping both the nature, and our understanding, of risk including its management.
-A compelling, insightful and reflective collection which illuminates why and how globalization still matters."
+"Despite current debates about the ‘globalisation backlash’ and ‘de-globalisation’ this edited collection presents a timely reminder, if one is required, of how global forces profoundly impact upon everyday life.
+Combining in one volume, regional and thematic studies this impressive and fascinating collection explores how global connectivity is transforming not just work organisation but also risk at work.
+Drawing upon social and labour process theories of risk it explores key issues from precarious work through automation to climate change and COVID-19 analysing how these dynamics are fundamentally reshaping both the nature, and our understanding, of risk, including its management.
+A compelling, insightful, and reflective collection which illuminates why and how globalisation still matters."

 Professor Tony McGrew, Distinguished Professor of Global Public Policy, Shanghai University, Shanghai

-"A timely and thought provoking collection exploring contemporary work at the nexus of globalization and shifting risk landscapes.
+"A timely and thought-provoking collection exploring contemporary work at the nexus of globalisation and shifting risk landscapes.
 The wide range of contributions spanning diverse geographies and types of work and risk creates fruitful opportunities for novel connections and insight."